Women Pioneer Series - Betsy Ross

 Despite a lack of credible evidence, according to legend, Betsy Ross made the first American Flag and remains an icon of American history.
 Betsy is perhaps the best-known public figure from the American Revolutionary era who wasn't a general, statesman, or president.

-Betsy was a fourth generation American Quaker, who was born in Philadelphia, Pennsylvania in 1752.
-She was Born Elizabeth Griscom, she was the 8th of 17 children.
+Betsy was a fourth-generation American Quaker, born in 1752 in Gloucester City, New Jersey.
+She and her family moved to Philadelphia when she was a toddler.* She was born Elizabeth Griscom, she was the 8th of 17 children.
 At 17 years old, while apprenticing with a local upholsterer, she met John Ross, an Anglican.
 And though marrying outside one’s religion was strictly off-limits, Betsy eloped with John in 1773 when she was 21 years old, and they were married at Hugg’s Tavern in Gloucester City, New Jersey.
 The marriage caused a

 During the conflict, the British appropriated her house to lodge soldiers.
 Through

 In late May or early June of 1776, according to Betsy, she had the fateful meeting with the Committee of Three: George Washington, George Ross, and Robert Morris which led to the sewing of the first flag.
 Betsy would often tell her children, grandchildren, relatives, and friends of this fateful day when the three members of a secret committee from the Continental Congress came to call upon her, asking her to sew the first flag.
 This meeting occurred in her home.
 George Washington was then the head of the Continental Army, Robert Morris, was an owner of vast amounts of land and was perhaps the wealthiest citizen in the colonies and Colonel George Ross was a respected Philadelphian and also the uncle of her late husband John.